ChukwudimmaIkoro/Ikoro-Memory-Game/README.md

 * [x] Game button appearance change goes beyond color (e.g. add an image)
 * [ ] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
 * [ ] User has a limited amount of time to enter their guess on each turn
-* [x] Player only loses after 3 mistakes (instead of on the first mistake)

 The following **additional** features are implemented:

 - [x] Dialogue box pops up on mistake telling you how many attempts the user has left
 - [x] Tab text changed from "Hello!" to link name

-KNOWN BUG: This project was coded in Mozilla Firefox and is fully functional there, as well as on Microsoft Edge.
+KNOWN BUG: This project was coded in Mozilla Firefox and is fully functional there.
 However, when used in Google Chrome, there is a chance that the audio for the buttons cuts out.
+This is due to the way Chromium browsers process sound, so it is recommended to use this application in Firefox.

 ## Video Walkthrough